Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 ---[ end Kernel panic - not syncing: hung_task: blocked tasks ]---
 ```

-This has probably the same curlpit as the bullet point above - some SDIO timing issues.
+This has probably the same culprit as the bullet point above - some SDIO timing issues.
-Thankfully kernel is so nice, that it exactly tells us what to do, to ignore such problems,
+Thankfully kernel is so nice, that it exactly tells us what to do, to ignore such problems.
-simply invoke before modprobing 20U5622 driver:
+Simply invoke before modprobing 20U5622 driver:

 ```
 "echo 0 > /proc/sys/kernel/hung_task_timeout_secs"
 ```

-- wlan0 interface which is provided by 20U5622 chip driver has initially MAC address zeroed
+- wlan0 interface, provided by 20U5622 chip driver has initially zeroed MAC address
 ```
 # ip a
 (...)